 Doodle art and bullet journals go hand in hand.
-Both are such huge subjects, and I can only scratch the surface.
-However, I have gathered together some amazing ideas to give you a place to start.
-Discover 25 easy doodle art drawing ideas for your bullet journal.
-Also, learn how to draw the perfect doodle with a few different tips.
+Here you will discover 25 easy doodle art and drawing ideas for your bullet journal.
+I have gathered together some amazing ideas to give you a place to start.
+You can learn how to draw the perfect doodle with a few simple tips.

 A Doodle Can Be Anything

 A doodle could literally be anything.
-Looking at the image above, you will see 2 pages that might be found in any bullet journal.
+Anyone can learn to draw them.
+Looking at the image below, you will see 2 pages that might be found in any bullet journal.
 The arrows, notes and labels could all be used in many ways.
-On the right, the numbers have been given a little extra, just simply by adding extra lines.
+On the right, the numbers have been made special by simply adding a few extra lines.

 Try drawing a set of numbers and add your own embellishments.
 Why not experiment with the direction of italic lines?
 Maybe you could add some spirals to the ends of the lines?
-Even simple cross-hatching can add depth and extra interest.
+Using thicker lines in some areas and simple shading or cross-hatching can really add depth and extra interest.

 Experiment With Small Details